pacheco/pacheco.github.io/about.md

 permalink: /about/
 ---

+I'm a software engineer with a background in distributed systems and algorithms.
-Currently, I'm a PhD student at the University of Lugano, Switzerland.
+I have a PhD in Informatics from USI (Università della Svizzera italiana), in Lugano, Switzerland.

 ### Interests